Internment of Japanese Canadians: Interwar years (1919–39)

+Japanese Canadian children on the sidewalk, Vancouver, British Columbia, 1927.

 In 1919, 3,267 Japanese immigrants held fishing licences and 50% of the total licences issued that year were issued to Japanese fishermen.
 These numbers were alarming to European-descended Canadian fishermen who felt threatened by the growing number of Japanese competitors.

 While groups like the Asiatic Exclusion League and the White Canada Association viewed Japanese Canadians as cultural and economic threats, by the 1920s, other groups had begun to come forward to the defence of Japanese Canadians, such as the Japan Society.
 In contrast to rival groups' memberships consisting of mostly labourers, farmers, and fishermen, the Japan Society was primarily made up of wealthy white businessmen whose goal was to improve relations between the Japanese and Canadians both at home and abroad.
 The heads of the organization included a "prominent banker of Vancouver" and a "manager of some of the largest lumbering companies in British Columbia".
 They saw Japanese Canadians as being important partners in helping to open Japanese markets to businesses in British Columbia.

 Despite the work of organizations like the Japan Society, many groups still opposed Japanese immigration to Canada, especially in BC's fishing industry during the 1920s and 1930s.
 Prior to the 1920s, many Japanese labourers were employed as pullers, a job that required them to help the net men row the boats out to fish.
 The job required no licence, so it was one of the few jobs for first-generation Japanese immigrants who were not Canadian citizens.
 In 1923, however, the government lifted a ban on the use of motorboats and required that pullers be licensed.
 This meant that first-generation immigrants, known as Issei, were unable to get jobs in the fishing industry, which resulted in large–scale unemployment among these Issei.
 Second-generation Japanese Canadians, known as Nisei, and who were born in Canada, began entering the fishing industry at a younger age to compensate for this, but even they were hindered as the increased use of motorboats resulted in less need for pullers and only a small number of fishing licences were issued to Japanese Canadians.